davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 southern California borderland [@Nicholson1994; @Bohannon1995].

-As western Transverse Range crustal panels rotated to their current position at the end of borderland transrotation (~10 Ma), the Monterey plate was displaced northward along the San Gregorio-Hosgri fault system [@fig:context], which is aligned with the outer edge of the Farallon-Monterey slab window [@fig:reconstruction].
+As western Transverse Range crustal panels rotated to their current position at the end of borderland transrotation (ca. 10 Ma), the Monterey plate was displaced northward along the San Gregorio-Hosgri fault system [@fig:context], which is aligned with the outer edge of the Farallon-Monterey slab window [@fig:reconstruction].
 In conjunction with the sudden cessation of crustal